LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |Road work                               |Beware of ice/snow                      |
 |Speed limit (30km/h)                    |Slippery road                           |

 The accuracy is zero.
 We must have a problem.
 By examining the training data set and the images above it is found that the training images are framed such that the traffic sign is centred and covers most of the image.
-Hence we need to re-frame the images found online in order for them to recognised.
+Hence we need to re-frame the images in order for them to be recognised.
 By manually cropping the images, we have the following:

 <img src="examples/5-images-from-net-cropped.png" width="400">

-The model was then able to currently recognise 4 out of the 5 pictures giving an accuracy of 80%.
+The model was then able to recognise 4 out of the 5 pictures giving an accuracy of 80%.

 |Image                                   |Prediction                              |
 |:--------------------------------------:|:--------------------------------------:|